Spring 2020 Data Update to the Actuaries Climate Index

-WASHINGTON and ARLINGTON, Va. and SCHAUMBURG, Ill. and OTTAWA, Dec.
+Washington, D.C., Arlington, VA, Schaumburg, IL, and Ottawa, ON, Dec.
 01, 2020 (GLOBE NEWSWIRE) -- With climate risk issues receiving increased focus in 2020 and poised for even greater attention from the public and public policymakers in 2021, the Actuaries Climate Index continues to provide important up-to-date data for discussions on climate policy.

 “The Actuaries Climate Index’s presentation of changes in key climate conditions across the United States and Canada is transparent, objective, and scientifically grounded—an ideal source for those engaging in discussions about climate-related policies,” says Doug Collins, chair of the Climate Index Working Group.